 As we look ahead to spring, I’m so excited to share this sheet pan spaghetti squash primavera with you!
 I don’t know about you, but I was feeling daylight savings time way more this morning than I was yesterday!
 Since it was still dark in the morning getting out of bed was a slight struggle but I knew that I had a big day ahead preparing for my segment, so there was no time to hit snooze!

 Aside from the extra hour of light, I will say that spring vegetables get me excited for warmer days and while I still love my winter squashes I think it’s time to add some spring flare to them like I did here in this recipe!
 The best part is that you don’t have to cook everything separately–this sheet pan is a one stop shop for getting everything you need in this recipe cooked and basically ready to plate once it’s finished in the oven.
 You can totally get creative with other vegetables if you’d like too.
 I went with asparagus especially because it’s starting to pop back up at the grocery store.
-And, oh yeah, can you believe Easter is coming up on April 1st?!
+And, oh yeah, can you believe Easter is coming up too?!
 Here’s to spring!

 Watch this video on just how easy it is to make this sheet pan spaghetti squash primavera!